Jooho-Hwang/Jooho-Hwang/README.md

 I’m an embedded systems engineer driven by a genuine passion for creating reliable and efficient solutions.

-Building on my experience in **digital circuit design using Verilog** and **system programming with C/C++** for both **MCUs and Linux-based platforms**, I have developed a strong foundation across hardware and software aspects of embedded systems.
+Building on my experience in digital circuit design using Verilog and system programming with C/C++ for both MCUs and Linux-based platforms, I have developed a strong foundation across hardware and software aspects of embedded systems.

-I place great importance on **system reliability in mission-critical environments**, aiming to design **stable, error-free systems** that perform consistently under demanding conditions.
+I place great importance on system reliability in mission-critical environments, aiming to design stable, error-free systems that perform consistently under demanding conditions.

-My goal is to continue growing as a developer who contributes to a **safer and better society through technology**.
+My goal is to continue growing as a developer who contributes to a safer and better society through technology.

 ## Tech Stack